 Prepare to pay a significant amount of money up front.
 Unlike the home loans that are available for low down payments, lenders typically demand a substantial down payment on land purchase loans.
 Depending on the type of land, lenders often require upfront commitments ranging from 20-50% of the purchase price.

 Lenders are leery of loaning money for raw land purchases because the risk of loan default is higher than with improved land.
 The wary lender compensates for the default rate by demanding substantial down payment money and charging higher interest rates than with a developed land loan.
-Improve your chance of getting financing by using the following tips.
+Of course, people could always consider looking into hard money loans if they are unable to get a loan elsewhere.
+These loans are secured on the sale value of the property, meaning that people could achieve a good amount of money if they are a homeowner.
+Improve your chance of getting a loan by using the following tips.

 - Maintain a high credit score and decrease your debt.